 The charter's MTSS process is robust and with Branching Minds, where the whole child can be analyzed in one place to determine the next steps, including interventions and other needs.
 For ILP programs, tutoring, online and in-person study zones, instructional/success aides assigned to specific student groups, and HELLO online intervention classes are all offered.
-2.2 Principally directed to: Foster, low-income families, homeless Identified needs: School leaders developed the new student belonging action in response to students' rising mental health needs.
+2.2 Student Belonging Principally directed to: Foster, low-income families, homeless Identified needs: School leaders developed the new student belonging action in response to students' rising mental health needs.
 Evidence of the need to address belonging was found in the LCAP survey responses, particularly of our UP Parent/Guardian and student surveys.
 Connections between school staff and students was indicated as highly important.
 Students also stated in the survey that they place high value in peer relationships.
 Parents/Guardian and staff surveys also listed student anxiety as a barrier to academic success - which is especially true for the EL, SED, and foster populations as shown with further analysis of the Branching Minds, survey, and achievement subgroup data.
-The narrative portion of staff survey responses indicated that while these needs exist across the board, they are especially necessary for our students experiencing instability in the home, who may not have access to support systems or mental health care. we increase our capacity to offer felt safety and trusted adult relationships for all students.
+The narrative portion of staff survey responses indicated that while these needs exist across the board, they are especially necessary for our students experiencing instability in the home, who may not have access to support systems or mental health care.
+An SEL universal screener, Branching Minds, and restorative practices training has been implemented across programs.
+This primarily focuses on unduplicated student groups, who may have experienced trauma, but will benefit all students as we increase our capacity to offer felt safety and trusted adult relationships for all students.
+Restorative Practices implementation for all students, with these populations at the forefront, as data indicates that the mental health needs are a barrier to achievement for these specific populations.
 2c School attendance rates 2d Chronic absenteeism rates 2e Middle school dropout rates 2f High school dropout rates